Blogging old posts can be historic & fun

 Contempt of Court Trials & Tribulations

-• I was held in contempt by two different judges during my illustrious career as a defense attorney.
+• I was held in contempt by two different judges during my illustrious career as a Defense Attorney.
 Continue reading

 “It’s snowing!” is what Phoenyx happily announced to the household as the nine-year-old made her way up to the third floor at 6:58 am this morning.
 Continue reading